glasnt/pycon2020-tutorial/README.md

 ### Locally deploy the sample application

+The `docker-compose.yml` file contains the configurations required to run a web container against a postgres container.
+Take the time to look at this file.
+You can choose to change the default values for the admin password and secret key, but that is not nessessary for this test.

-Then, run the Docker Compose commands to build the image, migrate the data, and run the application.
+Now, run the Docker Compose commands to build the image, migrate the data, and run the application.
 In one terminal:

 ```shell
 docker-compose up db